 (c) The CRR Holder would receive payments from CRRs on the congested transmission element.

-f such circumstances occur, the revenue adjustment will be a reduction in payments, or increase in charges, to the CRR Holder equal to the additional net CRR revenue that otherwise would be earned from the congestion created by the Schedule that results from the Bids submitted in violation of Section 30.5.5.
+If such circumstances occur, the CAISO performs the revenue adjustment by reducing the CRR Holder’s Daily CRR Settlement Value.
+The reduction is made such that the additional net CRR revenue that otherwise would be earned from the congestion created by the Schedule that results from the Bids submitted in violation of Section 30.5.5 is not settled.

 * * * *